The Big Tree, Kirkwall

-The Big Tree is a sycamore in Kirkwall, Orkney.
+The Big Tree is a sycamore (Acer pseudoplatanus) in Kirkwall, Orkney.
 It was named "Scotland's Tree of the Year" in the annual competition held by Woodland Trust Scotland, in 2017.
 The tree was nominated for the Scottish competition by Andrew Richards and Hazel Flett on behalf of the Kirkwall Community Council who also won a £1,000 grant from the Scottish Woodland Trust and Postcode Lottery.
 The prize money was used to stage a series of competitions to engage the public with the tree in the largely treeless islands.

 The sycamore is thought to be more than 200 years old and now stands in the main thoroughfare of Albert Street, Kirkwall.
 It is under the care of Orkney Islands Council.